-The Alumni Committee will manage relationships with district program alumni and assist clubs with alumni relations.
+This Committee maintains relationships with district RLI alumni and encourages continues participation in club and district leadership roles.
 More specifically, it will:

-- Work in conjunction with other district committees, particularly membership, Foundation, and New Generations, to identify alumni and their potential contributions and connect these alumni to clubs and to district activities - 2.
+- 1. Work in conjunction with other district committees, particularly membership, Foundation, and New Generations, to identify alumni and their potential contributions and connect these alumni to clubs and to district activities - 2.
 Educate Rotary members to work with alumni in order to maintain their relationship with Rotary - 3.
 Encourage alumni to report their data to RI and work with fellow district chairs to ensure that program participants are reported to RI - 4.
 Abide by privacy and youth protection policies and local laws - 5.
 Support and coordinate alumni events and associations